aintnorest/wargame/coreRules.md

     * Costs 1 Stride per size difference between model and terrain
     * Place the model within 1/2" of the climbed edge
     * Example: Size 1 model climbing size 3 terrain spends 2 Strides
   * **Run:** Spend all remaining Strides to move double distance.
-Cannot attack this activation and gains +1 Defense until next activation.
+Cannot use an attack action this turn and gains +1 Defense until next activation.
-  * **Drop Prone:** May drop prone at any time during movement at no Stride cost.

-* **Prone Rules:** A model that is prone:
-  * Spends 1 Stride to stand up
+  * **Shake:** Spend 1 Stride to remove 1 temporary condition token.
+Can only perform 1 shake per Move Action
-  * Spends 2 Strides to move 1 Stride while prone
-  * Counts as one size smaller for cover
-  * Grants +1 attack strength to attackers in base contact

 ### Attack